Poodmund/Outer-Planets-Mod/README.md

 ### 7 - Changelog

-v2.2.6
+v2.2.7

-* Bumped version file to give compatibility with KSP 1.8.*
+* Bumped version file to give compatibility with KSP 1.9.*
-* Deprecated support for following mods: Antenna Range & ClassicStockResources
+* Updated KSPedia to work on KSP 1.8.*+

 Previous changelogs can be found on the GitHub repository or the original forum thread: https://forum.kerbalspaceprogram.com/index.php?/topic/93999-1